-In celebration of its 25th anniversary, the classic bestseller is introduced to a new generation-with an updated prologue by Warhol's longtime diarist, Pat Hackett, exploring Warhol's lasting cultural impact.
-This sensational national bestseller turns the spotlight on one of the most influential and controversial figures of American culture.
-Filled with shocking facts about the lives and loves of the rich, famous, and fabulous, Warhol's journal is endlessly fun and fascinating.
-Spanning the mid-1970s until just a few days before his death, THE ANDY WARHOL DIARIES condenses more than 20,000 pages of Warhol's diary, which he dictated daily to his longtime diarist, Pat Hackett.
-In it, Warhol tells of parties attended, champagne drunk, cabs taken, and tips left.
-He hangs out with "everybody": Jackie O ("thinks she's so grand she doesn't even owe it to the public to have another great marriage to somebody big"), Yoko Ono ("We dialed F-U-C-K-Y-O-U and L-O-V-E-Y-O-U to see what happened, we had so much fun"), and "Princess Marina of, I guess, Greece," along with art world rock stars Jean-Michel Basquiat, Francis Bacon, and Keith Haring.
-From Lou Reed and Patti Smith to Frank Sinatra, Elizabeth Taylor, and Dolly Parton, Warhol had something to say about everyone who crossed his path.
-A true cultural artifact, THE ANDY WARHOL DIARIES is a portrait of an artist-and an era-unlike any other.
+In celebration of its 25th anniversary, the bestselling classic is introduced to a new generation-with an added preface by Warhol's diarist and long-time friend, Pat Hackett, contemplating Warhol's lasting cultural impact.
+This international literary sensation turns the spotlight on one of the most influential and controversial figures in American culture.
+Filled with shocking observations about the lives, loves, and careers of the rich, famous, and fabulous, Warhol's journal is endlessly fun and fascinating.
+Spanning the mid-1970s until just a few days before his death in 1987, THE ANDY WARHOL DIARIES is a compendium of the more than twenty thousand pages of the artist's diary that he dictated daily to Pat Hackett.
+In it, Warhol gives us the ultimate backstage pass to practically everything that went on in the world-both high and low.
+He hangs out with "everybody": Jackie O ("thinks she's so grand she doesn't even owe it to the public to have another great marriage to somebody big"), Yoko Ono ("We dialed F-U-C-K-Y-O-U and L-O-V-E-Y-O-U to see what happened, we had so much fun"), and "Princess Marina of, I guess, Greece," along with art-world rock stars Jean-Michel Basquiat, Francis Bacon, Salvador Dali, and Keith Haring.
+Warhol had something to say about everyone who crossed his path, whether it was Lou Reed or Liberace, Patti Smith or Diana Ross, Frank Sinatra or Michael Jackson.
+A true cultural artifact, THE ANDY WARHOL DIARIES amounts to a portrait of an artist-and an era-unlike any other.